 Name John R. Bertucci Year Became Director 1970 Background and Qualifications Mr. Bertucci has been Chairman of the Board of Directors since November 1995.
 Mr. Bertucci served as Executive Chairman from July 2005 until December 2006.
 Mr. Bertucci served as our Chief Executive Officer from November 1995 to July 2005 and served as President from 1974 to May 1999 and again from November 2001 to April 2004.
 From 1970 to 1974, he was our Vice President and General Manager.
 Mr. Bertucci holds an M.S. in Industrial Administration and a B.S. in Metallurgical Engineering from Carnegie Mellon University.
 Mr. Bertucci has served as a member of the Board of Trustees of Carnegie Mellon University since May 2002 and served on its Audit Committee and Executive Committee from 2007 to 2016.
 He also serves as a member of the Board of Trustees or the Board of Directors of three non-profit organizations.
 Mr. Bertucci's 35 years of experience working for MKS, including a combined 28 years as our President, gives him a unique insight into the challenges and strategies relevant to the semiconductor industry as a whole, and to our Company in particular.
+Rajeev Batra 2018 Mr. Batra has served since October 2014 as President of the Digital Factory Division of Siemens Industry, Inc., a subsidiary of Siemens Corporation in the United States.
+Siemens USA and Siemens entities worldwide focus on the areas of electrification, automation, and digitalization.
+From 1993 to 2014, Mr. Batra served in various senior roles at Siemens Industry, Inc., including President of the Industrial Automation Division from October 2009 to October 2014, Vice President and General Manager, Automation & Motion from October 2007 to October 2009, and Vice President and General Manager, Automation & Aerospace Vertical Division from October 2002 to October 2007.
+Mr. Batra received a B.S. in Electrical Engineering and Electronic Engineering from Lawrence Technological University and an M.B.A. from the University of Michigan.
+Mr. Batra's 15-plus years in executive leadership roles in the automotive, aerospace and industrial industries, including his current role as President of the Digital Factory Division of Siemens Industry, Inc., qualify him to serve as a member of our Board of Directors.
 Gregory R. Beecher 2006 Mr. Beecher has served as Chief Financial Officer of Teradyne, Inc., a semiconductor and system level test equipment provider, since 2001.
 Mr. Beecher was an audit partner with PricewaterhouseCoopers LLP from October 1993 to March 2001, working with numerous semiconductor equipment and instrument providers, along with other technology-related enterprises, and advising on complex accounting issues.
 Mr. Beecher has an M.S. in Accounting from Northeastern University.
-Mr. Beecher has served as a director and Chairman of the Audit Committee of Xyleco, Inc., a privately held company, since October 2016.
-Mr. Beecher served as a director of Hittite Microwave Corporation, a publicly traded developer of high performance integrated circuits, modules and subsystems, from June 2013 to May 2014.
+Mr. Beecher served as a director and Chairman of the Audit Committee of Xyleco, Inc., a privately held company, from October 2016 to March 2019 and as a director of Hittite Microwave Corporation, a publicly traded developer of high performance integrated circuits, modules and subsystems, from June 2013 to May 2014.
 Mr. Beecher's extensive financial background, including his previous experience at a public accounting firm and his current role as Chief Financial Officer of a publicly held company, provides valuable insights for our Board of Directors and the Audit Committee.
-Richard S. Chute 1974 Mr. Chute was a member of the law firm of Hill & Barlow, a Professional Corporation, from 1971 to January 2003, with an extensive corporate practice, and is currently an attorney in private practice.
-From October 2004 to November 2016, Mr. Chute served as a director and Chairman of the Audit Committee of Massachusetts Audubon Society, Inc., and he currently serves on its Advisory Council and as a member of its Administration and Finance Committee.
-Mr. Chute has also served as a director and member of the Nominating and Audit Committees of Manomet, Inc., a non-profit organization, since November 1993.
-He has served on over 15 other non-profit and private company boards.
-Mr. Chute's extensive legal experience provides him with a unique perspective, which is particularly valuable in Mr. Chute's current roles as Secretary of the Company and as Chair of the Nominating and Corporate Governance Committee.